 The outside shots with the huge rocks were filmed in the Warrumbungle Range about 450km from Sydney.

-The one thing I can’t find is where the infamous beach scene was shot in China Girl.
+So there you have it – our guide to Bowie sights in Sydney, the one thing I can’t find is where the infamous beach scene was shot in China Girl.
 If you know let me know in the comments!

 Sharing is Caring.